Tggl/js-tggl-client/README.md

 }
 ```

-If a flag is inactive, it will always return `undefined`, otherwise it will return the value of the bucket the context falls in.
+If a flag is inactive, it will always return `undefined`, otherwise it will return the value of the variation the context falls in.
 You can specify a default value for innactive flags:

 ```typescript